Modern Slavery Act

 Code of Business Conduct

-The Smurfit Kappa Group Code of Business Conduct (the ‘Code’) applies to the Group’s Board of Directors, officers and employees worldwide.
+The Smurfit Kappa Group Code of Conduct (the ‘Code’) applies to the Group’s Board of Directors, officers and employees worldwide.
 We require all individuals, entities, agents, or anyone acting on the Group’s behalf, to comply with the Code, which has been translated into 21 languages to ensure full accessibility.

 The Code takes account of international conventions and codes such as International Labour Organisation (ILO) Declaration on Fundamental Principles and Rights at Work (core conventions) and the UN declaration on Fundamental Human Rights.